 The inaccurate credit reports creates “zombie debt,” which is then sold off to collection agencies.
 Even though the debt has been discharged, collectors will try to collect the debt in violation of the bankruptcy discharge.
 There is some dispute as to whether this is done intentionally by the various creditors, but the headaches for consumers — such as losing out on job offers and being turned down for loans, according to the New York Times — can be substantial.

 It’s important for consumers to check their credit regularly for errors to minimize any potential negative impact.
 You can get your credit reports for free once a year from each of the three major credit reporting agencies (and some states allow for more frequent free access) — though you may want to check your reports more frequently if you’re trying to ensure errors are being corrected.
-You can also get a free credit report summary on Credit.com, updated monthly, to check for any important changes.
+You can also get a free credit report summary on Credit.com, updated every 14 days, to check for any important changes.

 More on Credit Reports & Credit Scores:

 - How to Get Your Free Annual Credit Report